eessanaa/Bob-Horton-Melting-Curve-Project/User_Guide_Outline(App2).md

 - **DNA Sequence Box:**
   Located near the top of the app.
 Enter any DNA sequence using the characters A, T, G, and C.
   - Example: `ATGCGCGTTAGC`
-  - The program automatically ignores lowercase letters or spaces.
+  - The program automatically ignores lowercase letters, spaces or letters other than A, T, G, and C.
   - After entering the sequence, the melting curve updates instantly (no need to press a “Run” button).

 ---